NATIONAL SERVICES PARTNERSHIP AGREEMENTS: How to Apply

 Register with Login.gov, SAM and Grants.gov or renew/verify these registrations

-Before applying, your organization must create and maintain up-to-date registrations with Login.gov, the System for Award Management (SAM) at SAM.gov and Grants.gov.
+Before applying, you must create and maintain up-to-date registrations with Login.gov, the System for Award Management (SAM) at SAM.gov and Grants.gov.
 Registering and maintaining these accounts is always FREE.

 These registrations can take several weeks to finalize, so begin this process early!
-Registrations with Login.gov, SAM and Grants.gov must be active for you to submit your application.
-Finalize your registrations well before the application deadline.
+Registrations with Login.gov, SAM and Grants.gov must be active to submit your application.
+Finalize all registrations well before the application deadline.
 This should allow you time to resolve any issues that may arise.

 1. Login.gov